Mirzipan/Homm3_BG_Database/docs/heroes/sandro.md

 | Ⅵ | Put this card on the [Skeletons Unit](../units/skeletons.md) card; it replaces the card's statistic.
 When the Cloak of the Undead King card's :health_points: drops to 0.
 When it does, discard this card.<br><br>**Legion of Skeletons**<br>:attack: 4 :defense: 1 :health_points: 2 :initiative: 6 |

+## Appearances As Player Hero

+- Rise Of The Necromancer - 1.
+Target
+- Rise Of The Necromancer - 2.
+Master
+- Rise Of The Necromancer - 3.
+Duke Alarice

 ## Notes

 - Cloak of the Undead King Ⅰ and Ⅳ - this can only be played on a pack of Skeletons or Zombies, adding another amount to them, named "Horde".